-14.1.6 Yorc Executors metrics
+14.1.5 Yorc Executors metrics

-There are two types of executors in Yorc: delegate executors and operation executors.
-Delegate executors handle the deployment of Yorc natively supported TOSCA nodes (like an OpenStack compute for instance).
-Operation executors handle implementations of an lifecycle operation provided as part of the TOSCA node definition (like a shell script or an ansible playbook).
+There are two types of executors in Yorc "delegates executors" and "operations executors".
+Delegates executors handle the deployment of Yorc natively supported TOSCA nodes (like an Openstack compute for instance) while Operations executors handle implementations of an lifecycle operations provided as part of the TOSCA node definition (like a shell script or an ansible playbook).